tazonadiradze/movie/README.md

 # movie
-this is simple movie application
+this is simple movie application  / changed reedmme